 Bring a large pot of water to a rolling boil.
 Salt it generously—it should taste like the sea.
 Add your pasta and stir.
 Set a timer for 7–9 minutes and stir occasionally.

-In a large skillet or casserole pan, melt the butter over medium-high heat.
+In a your largest frying pan, melt the butter over medium-high heat.
 Add the shallot and sauté for 2–3 minutes until fragrant and soft.

 Reduce heat to medium, stir in garlic and chopped herbs.
 Crank the heat back up to high and add the white wine.
-Let it boil until almost all the liquid evaporates—this concentrates the flavor.
+Let it boil until almost all the liquid evaporates to concentrates the flavour, giving us the acidic balance we need.

 Add the heavy cream.
 Let it simmer for 2–3 minutes until slightly thickened.
 Turn the heat off.

-Drop your asparagus into the pasta pot using a fine mesh strainer for 30 seconds.
+Drop your asparagus into the pasta pot and blanch for 30 seconds.
 You want it crisp-tender and bright green.
-Pull it out and stir it into the cream sauce along with the lemon juice.
+Pull it out with a fine mesh strainer or spider and stir it into the cream sauce along with the lemon juice.

-When the pasta is perfectly al dente, use tongs or a slotted spoon to transfer it to your cream sauce.
+When the pasta is perfectly al dente (like just under done) transfer it to your cream sauce (again, a spider or fine mesh strainer is your friend here).
 Add about ½ cup of the pasta cooking water and toss gently until everything is coated in that silky, herby cream.

 Adjust with salt and black pepper.
 Add a touch more lemon juice if needed to brighten.
 Serve hot with more herbs on top if desired.